Privacy & Confidentiality

 - Pacific University may disclose, upon request, education records without consent to officials of another school in which a student seeks or intends to enroll.

-Pacific University may release Directory Information.
+- Pacific University may release Directory Information.
 Directory Information is defined as that information which would not generally be considered harmful or an invasion of privacy if disclosed.
-Directory Information at Pacific University currently includes the following: student name; permanent address; local address; temporary address; electronic mail address; telephone number; dates of attendance; degrees and awards received; major field of study; participation in officially recognized activities and sports; weight and height of members of athletic teams; theses titles/topics; photograph; full-time/part-time status; most recent previous school attended; date and place of birth, and recorded image.
+Directory Information at Pacific University currently includes the following: student name; permanent address; local address; temporary address; electronic mail address; telephone number; dates of attendance; degrees and awards received; major field of study; participation in officially recognized activities and sports; weight and height of members of athletic teams; theses titles/topics; full-time/part-time status; most recent previous school attended; date and place of birth, and recorded image.

 - Although Pacific University legally may release Directory Information, current policy does not allow release of any student information to parties outside of the university.
 Exceptions to this include, but are not limited to: Dean's Lists; Academic or Athletic honors, awards or programs; contracted Commencement photographers; or information to students’ hometown newspapers.